taw00/dashcore-rpm/README.binaries.md

 ## *"TL;DR ...I have a masternode and I want to manage it via a hardware wallet!"*

+#### Install the Dash Masternode Tool on your Fedora Linux workstation

 Assumption: Your workstation is a Fedora Linux system (only supported for Fedora 27 at the moment).
 The commands below also assume you are logging in as a normal user who has `sudo` priviledges.